surma/rollup-plugin-off-main-thread/README.md

 # rollup-plugin-loadz0r

-This ill-named [rollup] plugin makes code splitting with rollup “just work”, even with workers.
+An ill-named rollup plugin that makes code splitting “just work”, even with workers.

+Code splitting is important to make loading more efficient.
+This becomes literally doubly important to avoid double loading when there are common dependencies between multiple bundles (e.g. oe for worker and one for the UI thread).

+**This plugin is only necessary for as long as there is no mainstream support for modules in workers.** Once modules in workers land, just use rollup’s ES Module output format.

-The plugin consists of a rollup plugin that injects a tiny (~380B gzip’d) AMD loader to each entry file.
-This way you don’t need to load a fully fledged AMD loader and pay additional roundtrips until your app boots up.
-The AMD loader is so tiny because _it is not generaly purpose_, but can probably only load the AMD modules emitted by rollup.
+The plugin injects a tiny (~380B gzip’d) almost-AMD loader into each entry bundle.
+The AMD loader is this tiny because _it is not general purpose_.
+It’s probably not feasibly to use it outside of rollup.

 ## Usage